What is the ‘Pupil Premium’?

-As well as academic barriers, social and emotional disadvantage is tackle through our Breakfast and After school club both of which are offered to disadvantaged children to promote well being and confidence within the school setting.
+As well as academic barriers, social and emotional disadvantage is tackle through our PFSA group or 1:1 interventions.
 Our Forest school offer is aimed at disadvantaged pupils who are socially vulnerable or lacking in confidence.
 The Pupil Premium funding has also meant that the school is able to make learning outside of school hours, eg. trips and educational visits more accessible to Pupil Premium children.

 Attendance was identified as an issue for this school in the last Ofsted inspection so the school is also intending to use some of its Pupil Premium funding to promote better attendance and punctuality for disadvantaged children for the remainder of this academic year and beyond.
 This includes subsidised breakfast club places and end of year incentives for regular attendance and punctuality.